-Condition: This watch is in Mint Condition.* Complete with Box and Papers.
+Condition: This watch is in Like New Condition.* Complete with Box and Papers.

-* We have graded this watch to be 95% - there are minor scuffs or some wear on strap
+* We have graded this watch to be 98% - there are No visible scratches

 The Logical One not only reinvents constant force in its own way but also offers a totally innovative system of winding commanded by a pusher.